pengkenlim/TEA-GCN/README.md

 ### Step 3.
 Building TEA-GCN

 After data partitioning, you can start building TEA-GCN by determining co-expression strength between every gene pair.
 Said co-expression strength is calculated based on measured correlation coefficients between genes from every dataset partition.
-For more information, refer to **INSERT DOI**.
+If you would like more information, please refer to our [preprint](https://doi.org/10.1101/2024.07.22.604713).

 #### Simplest implementation
 ```